elzetia/Documentation/docs/RedM/clothes-wheel.md

 - Congratulation, the Clothes Wheel script is ready to be use !
 ## 2. Usage
 The script will automatically detect what clothes you wear to only display them.
-By default, press the key 2 to open the wheel.
+By default, press the key `B` to open the wheel.

 You can also open the wheel from other resource by using the client side event :
 ```lua